YusukeJustinNakajima/SigmaOptimizer/README.md

 🔹 **Testing generalization performance (e.g., ensuring that rules created based on two obfuscation patterns also work against other obfuscation patterns).**
 🔹 **False positive testing on regular EVTX files to verify that rules do not generate false alerts under normal system operations.**
 🔹 **Additional syntax checks (e.g., preventing minor mistakes such as using contain instead of contains and automatically correcting small errors in the detection field).**
+🔹 **A machine learning-powered feature that filters distinctive logs to optimize LLM input and avoid rate limits.**

 ---